bigbn/Telesk/README.md

 Requirements:
 -------------------
-You need PyQt4 installed to run Telesk.
+You need PyQt4 and python2 installed to run Telesk.

 Supported platforms:
 -------------------